 Having debated the bill, French politicians will vote on it this week before it heads to the Senate.

-The draft law will then be passed up to the upper house, the conservative-led Senate, which has the power to amend the proposal but is expected to greenlight it.
+The legislation will now be passed up to France’s upper house, the conservative-led Senate.
+The Senate has the power to amend the bill but is expected to greenlight it.